anthonysSlab/SalineScriptures/brainstorming-ideas/the catastropy of forty winks.md

 - Interrupter
     - (AGI +2)
-    - Once per combat you may sacrifice your next turn, to intercept into an enemy's action, DR12 Agility to either: stop their turn, attack them, or do something else right before they do.
+    - Once per combat you may sacrifice your next turn to interrupt an enemy's action, DR12 Agility to either: stop their turn, attack them, or do something else right before they do.

 - Inventive
-    - (PRE +1, STR +1)
+    - (PRE +3)
-    - Improvised and broken weapons are d6 but they break after one hit. // approved the broken thing
+    - Improvised and broken weapons are d6 but they break after one hit.

 - Culveriner
     - (AGI -0, PRE +1)
-    - Spend an omen to succeed an attack on a unaware enemy with a gun
+    - Spend an omen to succeed an attack on a unaware enemy with a gun.
-    - Crits give you an omen, taking damage removes one.
+    - Crits give you an omen, Taking damage removes one and reduces the damage taken by -d2.

 - Noble Soul
     - (PRE 0, WIL -0)